 Skip to contents

-Pre-configured OAuthProvider for Microsoft Entra ID (formerly Azure AD) using the v2.0 endpoints.
-Accepts a tenant identifier and configures the authorization, token, and userinfo endpoints directly (no discovery).
+Ready-to-use OAuthProvider settings for Microsoft Entra ID (formerly Azure AD) using the v2.0 endpoints.
+Accepts a tenant identifier and configures the authorization, token, and userinfo endpoints directly.

 Usage